-- (1) The Chief Internal Audit Officer, together with the Chief Human Resources Officer, will arrange for the development and delivery of training on the requirements of the PID Act and this policy. - (2) The Chief Internal Audit Officer will report periodically to the Senate Finance and Audit Committee about the operation of this policy. - (3) Reports may include:

-- (a) de-identified descriptions of allegations received; - (b) status of investigations underway; and - (c) relevant outcomes and recommendations from investigations.
+- (1) The Chief Internal Audit Officer, together with the Chief Human Resources Officer, will arrange for the development and delivery of training on the requirements of the PID Act and this policy in consultation with the Company's Institute Director. - (2) The Chief Internal Audit Officer will report periodically to the Senate Finance and Audit Committee about the operation of this policy. - (3) Reports may include: - (a) de-identified descriptions of allegations received; - (b) status of investigations underway; and - (c) relevant outcomes and recommendations from investigations.